Sherborne School: 1550–present

-School fees cartel

 In 2005, 50 of the country's leading independent schools, including Sherborne, were found guilty of running an illegal price-fixing cartel, which had allowed them to drive up tuition fees.
 Each school was required to pay a nominal penalty of £10,000.
 All schools involved in the scandal agreed to make ex-gratia payments totalling £3 million into a trust.
 The trust was designed to benefit pupils who attended the schools during the period in respect of which fee information was shared.
 However, Jean Scott, the head of the Independent Schools Council, said that independent schools had always been exempt from anti-cartel rules applied to business, and were following a long-established procedure in sharing information with each other, and were unaware of the change to the law (on which they had not been consulted).
 She wrote to John Vickers, the OFT director-general, saying, "They are not a group of businessmen meeting behind closed doors to fix the price of their products to the disadvantage of the consumer.
 They are schools that have quite openly continued to follow a long-established practice because they were unaware that the law had changed."

-Best Head of a Public School

-In September 2019 the headmaster of Sherborne, Dominic Luckett, was named as the Tatler Best Head of a Public School 2020.
+Sherborne School merged with Sherborne Prep School in April 2021.
+Sherborne Prep School is a co-educational independent preparatory school for boys and girls aged 3–13 years, affiliated to the Independent Association of Prep School (IAPS).
+Sherborne has a partnership with the neighbouring Sherborne Girls school.
+While both are single-sex boarding schools, a programme of shared academic, co-curricular and social activities enables Sherborne boys and girls to mix and work together.